Graded $p$-polar rings and the homology of $\Omega^n\Sigma^nX$: Introduction

 The restriction functors $\pol_p\colon \Alg_k \to \Pol_p(k)$ and $\pol_p \colon \alg_k \to \pol_p(k)$ are called \emph{polarization}.

-Our algebraic main results parallel those in \cite{bauer:p-polar}.
-Let $\AbSch{k}$ denote the category of representable, abelian-group-valued functors on $\Alg_k$, and let $\AbSch{k}^p$ denote the full subcategory of functors taking values in abelian pro-$p$-groups.
-Let $\FGps{k}$ be the category of ind-representable functors on $\alg_k$ taking values in abelian groups.
-We will refer to objects of $\AbSch{k}$ and $\FGps{k}$ as affine and formal groups, respectively.
+Our main algebraic results parallel those in \cite{bauer:p-polar}.
+Let $\AbSch{k}$ denote the category of representable, abelian-group-valued functors on $\Alg_k$, which is the opposite category of the category $\Hopf{k}$ of abelian Hopf algebras over $k$, and let $\AbSch{k}^p$ denote the full subcategory of functors taking values in abelian pro-$p$-groups.
+Let $\FGps{k}$ be the category of ind-representable functors on $\alg_k$ taking values in abelian groups, opposite to the category $\fHopf{k}$ of formal Hopf algebras, that is, cocommutative cogroup objects in $\Pro-\alg_k$.
+We will refer to objects $G$ of $\AbSch{k}$ and $\FGps{k}$ as affine and formal groups, respectively, and denote their associated (formal) Hopf algebras by $\Reg{G}$.

 \begin{thm} Let $k$ be a perfect field of characteristic $p$.
-Then the forgetful functors $\AbSch{k}^p \to \Alg_k^{\op}$ resp. $\FGps{k} \to (\Pro-\alg_k)^{\op}$ have left adjoints $\Fr$ and these factor through $\pol$:
+Then the forgetful functors $\AbSch{k}^p \to \Alg_k^{\op}$ resp. $\FGps{k} \to (\Pro-\alg_k)^{\op}$ have left adjoints $\Fr$, and these factor through $\pol_p$:

 \end{thm}

 \begin{corollary} Let $k$ be a perfect field of characteristic $p$ and $M \in \AbSch{k}^p$ or $M \in \FGps{k}$.
 Then $M$ factors naturally through $\pol$: